 Basic Machines and How They Work is a fascinating book that even a non-engineer could read and enjoy.
 It goes over a number of common machines and tools, explaining them inside and out with full illustrations and cutaways.
 It's a fantastic gift choice for engineering students or anyone who has expressed interest in the subject.
 It's just the right amount of technical.

 Engineering and the Mind's Eye is a look into the art and vision behind technical undertakings.
-It studies where the real, practical world and the realm of numbers, figures and formulas intersects, and it's an absorbing read for students and masters alike.
+It studies where the real, practical world and the realm of numbers, figures, and formulas intersects, and it's an absorbing read for students and masters alike.

 There are many more works of technical writing and non-fiction that will appeal to just about anyone.
 I'd encourage you to look around further.

-Working Stirling Engine: A gift idea for mechanical engineers
+Working Stirling Engine: A Gift Idea for Mechanical Engineers

 This is a working model of the classic Stirling external combustion engine.
 The engine is designed to work using energy from an external heat source.
 It's a wonderful give for anyone who appreciates the inner workings of an engine.

-The heat source is an alcohol fuelled flame that's mounted at the rear of the engine.
+The heat source is an alcohol-fuelled flame that's mounted at the rear of the engine.
 Once it heats up, the twin pistons will start moving.
 They power an included dynamo that provides enough electricity to power a small LED light.

 It's a great teaching tool as a visual representation of the conversion of heat to electricity (as we use it in vehicles).
 It's also gorgeous, sitting on a dark wood platform and using brass and steel components.
 It's a wonderful little item to sit on someone's desktop.

-The stirling engine is a good gift idea for an engineer who loves engines and mechanics in general.
+The Stirling engine is a good gift idea for an engineer who loves engines and mechanics in general.
 Check it out.

-Inspection Wire Camera for their projects
+Inspection Wire Camera for Their Projects

 Another fascinating facet of the engineer: they love to build stuff.
 There will almost always be a project on the go, and it's almost always unique and complex.
-Regardless of the project at hand, the human head is a specific size and it can be tough to see what you need to, especially when it comes to the inner workings of some gadget or other.
+Regardless of the project at hand, the human head is a specific size, and it can be tough to see what you need to, especially when it comes to the inner workings of some gadget or other.

-This is a gift for engineering types that has so much utility.
+A wire camera is a gift for engineering types that has so much utility.
 The idea is pretty simple: there's a small camera attached to the end of the flexible wire.
 You can guide that wire into extremely small spaces in order to get a clear view of what you're working with.

 It utilizes a small LCD screen on the handle attachment that gives you a clear, color picture of whatever you point it at.
 It's easy to use and has an LED light at the end.
 It even has night vision capability, and the tip is waterproof.

 It's the perfect companion for an avid builder.
 Take a look inside the walls of your house, inside an engine block, or even under the couch looking for a lost item.
-You'll wonder how you ever got along without it.
-Definitely an engineering gift worth giving.
+You'll wonder how you ever got along without it—definitely an engineering gift worth giving.